dhis2/dhis2-docs/user/sms-configuration.md

 ### Listing available commands
 <!--DHIS2-SECTION-ID:sms-configuration-commands-list-->

-To see all available commands, navigate to the "SMS Commands" page.
+To see all available commands, navigate to the "Commands" page.
 All commands will be listed in a paginated table.
 On this page the following actions are available: